Shreyy8/Blockchain_supply_Project/README.md

 - **Supplier**: username: `supplier1`, password: `pass123`
 - **Retailer**: username: `retailer1`, password: `pass123`

-Each user type has access to different dashboards and functionality based on their role.
+Each user type has access to different web dashboards and functionality based on their role.

+## Web Interface

+The application provides a modern web interface accessible at `http://localhost:8080/supply-chain` with:

+- **Responsive Design**: Works on desktop and mobile devices
+- **Role-based Dashboards**: Different views for managers, suppliers, and retailers
+- **Product Management**: Create, view, and track products through the supply chain
+- **Authentication**: Secure login with session management
+- **Real-time Updates**: Dynamic content updates without page refresh